 Detroit School District Steps for Becoming a Teacher

 Prospective teachers with Detroit Public Schools must meet minimum qualifications to be considered for employment, including holding a bachelor’s degree and maintaining Michigan teaching certification.
 The traditional pathway to certification is completing an approved bachelor’s degree program with a teacher preparation component.
 If you already have a bachelor’s degree but did not complete teacher preparation, you can complete an approved alternative program to earn certification.
 Then, follow these steps to apply to jobs in the Detroit Public Schools system.

 Step 1: Complete an online application.

 To apply for open positions within Detroit Public Schools, search for open positions online and submit your letter of interest, resume, and supporting documents to the address listed in the job posting.
 Due to the large volume of inquiries, the Detroit Public School System does not typically accept general applications or applications for positions that are not open.
-New hires must be prepared to provide Detroit Public Schools with all requested documentation, which typically includes official transcripts and proof of Michigan teacher certification.
+New hires must provide Detroit Public Schools Community District with all requested documentation, which typically includes official transcripts and proof of Michigan teacher certification.

 Step 2: Be interviewed by a school leader or panel.